imixs/imixs-cloud/doc/STORAGE.md

 ## Known Problems

-Here are some known problems and how you can handle them:
+There is also a [forum](https://forums.rancher.com/c/longhorn) to discuss questions with the longhorn community.
+Some known problems and how you can handle them is listed below:

 ### Data Directory exists but is not empty